STCVIT/LocalChat/README.md

 ## Features

-- Create a ChatRoom on your local network.
+- Create a Chat-Room on your local network.
-- Join a ChatRoom by adding the server-code.
+- Join a Chat-Room by adding the server-code.

 More features coming soon!